Hi, I'm Hailey,

 functional Nutritional Therapy Practitioner and Personal Trainer.

 Here is my story: I’m originally from California, where I met and married my college sweet heart.
-Soon after, we transplanted to the middle of nowhere New Mexico and later moved to Wyoming.
+Soon after, we transplanted to the middle of nowhere New Mexico, then moved to Wyoming and are currently in Colorado.
 Originally, I created a blog “Celiac on the Range” for someone out there who might benefit from my struggle with Celiac: a true passion project.
 The ideal reader either had celiac, autoimmune disease, or were trying to figure out what works for their body.
 The heart of that is still here on Technically Fed Motion and shows up in the FED section through recipes and nutrition resources.

 Back Story of my Celiac Journey